asumagic/AshBF/README.md

 Verbose optimization feedback.
 When enabled, the optimizer will give various information on optimization tasks and passes and even more in `-optimize-debug` mode.

+### `-legalize-overflow`

+By default, cell overflow is assumed illegal, as this is okay with most programs.
+This enables better optimizations in general, but certain programs may encounter issues, in which case you may want to set this flag.

 ### `-memory-size` (`-m`)

 Defines the brainfuck tape allocated memory.